Leantime/leantime/README.md

 * Notes for Windows Environments:
     - Run all commands within the git bash terminal in order to utilize unix specific commands
     - If installing php from a zip file, make sure to configure php.ini It does not exist initially, so copy C:\php\php.ini-development to C:\php\php.ini.
-You will also need to edit php.ini in a text editor and enable all needed extentions for the build process.
+You will also need to edit php.ini in a text editor and enable all needed extensions for the build process.
 You can find these by running the make commands and looking for any extensions that error out as missing.
-You can enable them by seaching php.ini for the extension that will look like: `;extension=gd` and removing the semicolon.
+You can enable them by searching php.ini for the extension that will look like: `;extension=gd` and removing the semicolon.

 In order to build the development docker image, in the root of this repository, run a primer with